cllebrun/workshop-IBM-Cloud/labs/2.3 Lab Watson - Watson Visual Recognition/README.md

 1. Once again click the **watson_vision_combined-dsx** service link to return to the model choices.

 2. Click on the **Create Model** button on the Classify Images tile.

   <img src="./images/classify-images.png"/>

 3. Rename your model "Default Custom Model" by "PizzaConditionModel"

 4. You will now load images create your model classes.
 The pane to manage file upload is shown on the right side of your screen.
 Click the Browse button to upload a zip file containing at least 10 photos (.jpg or .png) for good pizzas, at least 10 photos for bad pizzas, and 10 photos for not-pizzas.
-You can also drag and drop from your file explorer good_pizza_images.zip, bad_pizza_images.zip and not_pizza_images.zip in the [Lab 2 - Training Set folder](https://github.com/cllebrun/cllebrun.github.io/tree/master/labs/3.3%20Lab%20Watson%20-%20Watson%20Visual%20Recognition/Lab2%20-%20Training%20Set).
+You can also drag and drop from your file explorer or the folder <a href="https://cllebrun.github.io/workshop-IBM-Cloud/labs/2.3%20Lab%20Watson%20-%20Watson%20Visual%20Recognition/Lab2%20-%20Training%20Set.zip" download="Lab2_training_set"> Lab 2 - Training Set</a>

   <img src="./images/upload-jpeg.png"/>